 The k-Box controller works a little differently from the i-Box due to the internal circuitry of the Kenwood transceivers.
+If you are using the Kenwood TS-480HS, please see the paragraph at the bottom of this section.
 The k-Box handshakes with the transceiver so that it thinks there is an antenna tuner connected.
 To tune, you first press the 'AT' buttom on the front of the transceiver.
 The transceiver will transmit a carrier with reduced power (about 10-15 watts).
 When the rocker switch is moved, the motor is turned on and the coil will move either up or down.
 To take the transceiver out of the tune mode, you can press the 'AT' switch again or wait for the transceiver to 'time out.'
 Most Kenwood transceivers have a tuning time of just under one minute.